 The 80’s happened to be a succession of ups and downs for the lady with no significant success although managing to be quite active.
 From various film appearances to collaborations with luminaries such as McCoy Tyner, Joe Sample or Grover Washington, Jr. among others.
 Not to mention the release of 2 albums.

 She finally would score her first #1 hit in 1991 with ‘Don’t Wanna Change The World’, produced by Nick Martinelli.

 Phyllis Hyman released her 10th and final album – the ironically titled ‘I Refuse To Be Lonely’ – in July 1998.

 Obviously disappointed by the global lack of support she received, Phyllis Hyman put an end to her life in the bedroom of her NYC apartment, on a sad June 30, 1995.

 On her suicide note, on could read: “I’m tired.
 I’m tired.
 Those of you that I love know who you are.
 May God bless you…”

 – James Mtume, a singer, songwriter, and multi instrumentist, and Reggie Lucas (himself a guitarist and songwriter too) met during their days as members of the Miles Davis band in the early 70’s.

-Together, they produced an impressive series of oustanding gems.
+Together, they produced an impressive series of outstanding gems.
 Among their most memorable ones: ‘Back Together Again’ for Roberta Flack & Donny Hathaway.
 ‘You Know How To Love Me’ for Phyllis Hyman.
 ‘What Cha Gonna Do With My Lovin” and ‘Put Your Body In It’ for Stephanie Mills.
-Or ‘Say You Will’ for Eddie Henderson and Real Thing‘s ‘She’s A Groovy Freak’.
+But also ‘Say You Will’ for Eddie Henderson and Real Thing‘s ‘She’s A Groovy Freak’.